Instant Pot Meatball Minestrone Soup is one of those one-pot wonder soups that is both easy to make and simply delicious to eat.

 Then we use a pasta with a longer stovetop cooking time (12-14 minutes).
 Pastas which require this much cooking time will be done in 5 minutes in the Instant Pot.

 Finally, we add grated carrots and zucchini, along with roughly chopped spinach immediately after releasing the pressure.
 The result is a perfectly cooked soup, complete with tender meatballs, perfectly done pasta, fresh vegetables that add some additional texture all in a soup that tastes like it has been simmering on the stove for hours.

 Don’t forget to add the recipe to your collection on Pinterest or Bookmark it for Later.

 Note: If you decide to use freshly made meatballs, omit the noodles and cook the soup for 10 minutes.
 You can add in cooked pasta at the end, or omit the pasta from the recipe.

-Here are some additional Instant Pot recipes you might enjoy:
+Here are some additional Instant Pot soup and chili recipes you might enjoy:

 - 8 Meatballs, frozen or par-cooked, about 1.5 inches in diameter, or 16 - 20 if you are using mini meatballs